unkyulee/micro-journal/micro-journal-rev-6-one-piece/quickstart.md

 If you want to test the device without a battery, plug into the ESP32 UART port (Left-hand side) and the device will run without battery installation.
 Do not plug the charging cable on the right-hand side without a battery.
 Can be ok for some time (less than 10 minutes) but not too long without a battery.

+You will also need TORX T10H hex screw driver in order to open up the display lid in order to place the battery

 **When the 'P' and 'Backspace' Keys Aren't Working**

 This issue usually occurs if the battery hasn't been installed or if the USB cable is plugged into the wrong port.
 Make sure not to use the USB-C port on the lower left side, which is closer to the keyboard.
 There are two USB-C ports on the left side of the device; always use the upper USB-C port to power the device properly.